 Bar & Court Admissions

 - U.S. District Court for the Southern District of Ohio

 - Admitted to practice law only in the states listed above.

-Emily is a member of the labor and employment group and Workers’ Compensation subgroup.
+Emily is an associate in the Vorys Orange County office and a member of the labor and employment group and workers’ compensation subgroup.
 Her practice focuses on litigating discrimination, harassment, retaliation, wrongful discharge and wage and hour claims.
 She also counsels employers on various legal compliance issues involving federal and state employment laws and personnel policies and practices.
 Emily also has experience defending self-insured and state-funded employers in administrative matters before the Industrial Commission of Ohio and in state court trial and appellate proceedings.

 Emily has given presentations on multiple employment-related topics including, sexual harassment issues and accommodating students in higher education.